Snackhole/Comparator/README.md

 # SerpentHash
 SerpentHash is a small tool to generate hashes of two files or directories and compare them with each other, written in Python 3.8 with PyQT5.

-When comparing folders with each other, the folder names must be identical, including the root folder.

-When comparing single files with each other, file names can be optionally ignored.
+When comparing folders with each other, the folder names must be identical, including the root folder selected.
+However, when comparing single files with each other, file names can be optionally ignored.

 The algorithm used defaults to md5, with SHA-1 as a fallback, but you can select any algorithm available to your Python 3 installation.